FHA Loan Basics: Pros and Cons of Borrowing With FHA Financing

-If you have a high income, you aren’t disqualified as you might be with certain first-time home buyer programs.
+If you have a high income, you aren’t disqualified, as you might be with certain first-time home buyer programs.

 Example: Assume you earn $3,500 per month.

-- To meet the requirements, it is best to keep your monthly housing payments below $1,225 (because $1,225 is 31 percent of $3,500).
+- To meet standard requirements, it is best to keep your monthly housing payments below $1,225 (because $1,225 is 31 percent of $3,500).